 – Om Kumara Kushalo Dayayei Namaha

 Meaning: Salutations to the Divine Mother who brings blessings to children.
 The Kumara mantra is a sacred lullaby for children of all ages.
-It gives us a chance to honor the new generation and to pass on what wisdom we have found, so that they may continue making the Earth a more beautiful, peaceful place.
+It gives us a chance to honour the new generation and to pass on what wisdom we have found, so that they may continue making the Earth a more beautiful, peaceful place.

 ॐ ऎं सरस्वत्यै नमः – OM Eim Saraswatayei Namaha